-EXPLAINER: A look at toughest US sanctions facing Putin
+EXPLAINER: A look at toughest US sanctions facing Russia

 DOLLAR CLEARING

-The United States holds one of the most powerful financial weapons to wield against Putin if he invades Ukraine — blocking Russia from access to the U.S. dollar.
+The United States holds one of the most powerful financial weapons to wield against Putin — blocking Russia from access to the U.S. dollar.
 Dollars still dominate in financial transactions around the world, with trillions of dollars in play daily.

 Transactions in U.S. dollars ultimately are cleared through the Federal Reserve or through U.S. financial institutions.
 Crucially for Putin, that means foreign banks have to be able to access the U.S. financial system to settle dollar transactions.